How Much Should WordPress Custom Development Cost?

 • Hosting—Any website needs a host to make it accessible to the World Wide Web.
 Think of the host as what houses your website.
 Website hosting can be shared or dedicated.
 Shared hosting can cost as little as $3-15/month, while dedicated hosting can cost in the hundreds.
 Some popular website hosting services include Bluehost and HostGator, but there are many more.
 Do your research and find the best one for you.

 • Domain name—A domain name is the URL address for your website.
-It looks something like this: dev.co.
+It looks something like this: staging.dev.co.
 If the website host is the house, then the domain name is the house address.
 It allows people to find your website in their web browser.
 Domain names need to be purchased, and they usually cost $10-20/year.
 But domain name prices vary, and there are even entire marketplaces dedicated to buying and selling domain names.

 • Theme—As discussed, WordPress offers a variety of Themes.
 In fact, there are over 30,000 themes on WordPress.
 Over 100 of these themes are free, but you can access many more with a Premium, Business, or eCommerce WordPress account.
 Or you can pay a developer to customize an existing Theme or create an entirely new one for you.
 Needless to say, there is an endless amount of Themes, which vary in price.